Why we focus on business

 The good news is, there are a number of low-emissions alternatives available for businesses that not only reduce emissions, but can also lower energy costs and improve profitability.

-The business sector accounts for about
+The business sector represents

-- 50% of our total energy use
+of New Zealand's energy use*

-- 40% of New Zealand's total energy-related emissions
+of New Zealand's energy-related emissions*

 - Businesses meet emissions reductions targets.